j-james/math/README.md

 - [ ] 3D Space and Vectors
 - [x] Binomial Theorem
 - [x] Classification and Rotation of Conics
+- [ ] Dot Product of Vectors in the Plane
 - [x] Eccentricity and Orbits
 - [ ] Intro to Polar Coordinates
 - [x] Matrices